Q -- Is financing available?

 A – It depends on the size of the tank and the pressure.
 Our "Standard" compressor fills to 100 psi (6.9 bar), whereas the "Mighty Mite" and "MAX" compressors fill to 150 psi (10.34 bar).
-In the list below, cf = cubic feet, cm = cubic meters:
+See the chart below:

 Q – Is there a warranty?

-A – Yes.
-All HVO Systems and HVO Drones come with a three year warranty.
-New Respironics oxycons purchased through HVO are also covered by a 3 year warranty.
+A – All HVO products come with a 3-year warranty.
+New Respironics oxycons purchased through HVO are also covered by a 3-year warranty.

 Q – What sort of electrical power do I need?